 Notifying Emergency Services

 The company must implement a fire and safety plan after training.
 Each department should review the plan at least once a month to maintain compliance with workplace safety standards.
 These plans should include the proper protocol for notifying emergency services.
 The managers show the employees areas in which phone systems are located for these purposes.
-They learn the correct emergency evacution procedure based on the type of fire and its location.
+They learn the correct emergency evacuation procedure based on the type of fire and its location.

 Procedures For Medical Requirements

 Companies implement fire and safety plans to keep their workers safe.
 These plans include an emergency evacuation plan QLD to help the workers exit the building safely.
 These options show the workers how to navigate through the building to rest the ground floor and decrease the potential for injury.
-Companies that need training and evacuation planning should visit us today.